PawelBorkowski/pekao_angular/README.md

 - SMS token validation;
 - validation of success or error transfer;
 - add additional accounts in a foreign currency;
-- adding main page and subpage products
+- adding main page and subpage products;
+- still working on styiling components;
+- still working on styling  each components.

 ## Development server